The 7 Trickiest FAFSA Questions & How to Approach Them

-The FAFSA becomes available on October 1st each year.
+This year, the FAFSA becomes available in December 2023.
 After you submit your application, you’ll receive a Student Aid Report (SAR) that gives you basic information about your eligibility for federal student aid and also indicates your Expected Family Contribution (EFC).

 EFC is the most important number on the form.
 It represents the estimated amount of money that your family can contribute to the cost of your college education.

 In addition to the federal government, the majority of colleges and universities use your EFC to determine the financial aid package that they will offer you.
 Alternatively, some schools prefer to use the CSS Profile.* Though the outputs and resulting financial aid packages can be different, the CSS Profile is used for the same reason as the FAFSA: to help determine how much financial support a student needs.

 For more information on filling out the FAFSA, check out our step-by-step guide.